Could a "larger village" be re-classified as a town?"

 ONPA is here to support you - the benefits of ONPA Membership are increasingly important - we are in touch with all those in the know!

-WHAT’S NEW?
+WHAT’S CHANGING?

-ONPA held a special Meeting last year on October 12th with members and potential members to discuss the ramifications of the ongoing raft of planning annmouncements Go to Events for more on the presentation and audio
+ONPA held a special Meeting last year on October 12th with members and potential members to discuss the ramifications of the ongoing raft of planning announcements Go to Events for more on the presentation and audio

 The all important NPPF will sit alongside the Planning & Infrastructure Bill at the heart of the reforms